vominhtri231/Notes/Java/Library/Aspect/Intro.md

-Aspect-oriented programming (AOP) is a programning paradigm that focus on separating the cross-cutting concerns (E.G.: logging, detect changes, etc).
-It does so by adding addition behaviors to existing code without modifing the code itself (AKA: weaving).
+Aspect-oriented programming (AOP) is a programming paradigm that focus on separating the cross-cutting concerns (E.G.: logging, detect changes, etc).
+It does so by adding addition behaviors to existing code without modifying the code itself (AKA: weaving).

 It helps to provide modularity to OOP, not to replace OOP.